Transition from Windows 10 to Windows 11

 New System Requirements

 Windows 11 has more rigorous system requirements than Windows 10 did, and many older processors will not be able to support it.
-Systems older than Windows 10 version 2004, or those with meager hardware resources (less than 64 GB), need to be replaced or upgraded with new hardware to ensure a productive end-user experience.
+Systems older than Windows 10 version 2004, or those with meager hardware resources (less than 64 GB of free hard disk space), need to be replaced or upgraded with new hardware to ensure a productive end-user experience.

 See the University-Wide Device Specifications & Recommendations for more information.